nickcash/open-data-500/readme.md

 `r length(unique(preview.csv$CompanyName))` different companies are represented in this dataset.

-The column names in this spreadsheet correspond quite closely to the name attributes in the HTML form source code for the questionnaire.
+The column names in this file correspond quite closely to the name attributes in the HTML form source code for the questionnaire.

 These columns describe the companies, and they are identical across different rows about the same company.

-Code in the spreadsheet | Question from the questionnaire
+Code in the file        | Question from the questionnaire
 ----------------------- | -------------------------------
 `CompanyName`           | Name of your company
 `URL`                   | Company URL